dchambers6222/healthmine-assessment/docs/deployment-guide.md

    - This bucket must be in the same region as your deployment
 3. **Database Password**: A secure password for the RDS instance (min 8 characters)
 4. **SSL Certificate** (Optional): ARN of an ACM certificate for HTTPS
+   - Note: The HTTPS listener will only be created if a certificate ARN is provided

 <br>